 - Altered sensation and tingling in the thigh, hip or buttock, which tends to be mild in comparison to the pain and weakness.

-- In about half of patients there is a co-existing distal neuropathy, meaning that sensation in the nerves of the lower legs and feet may be separately affected by this condition (which is the most common form of diabetic neuropathy).
-See separate leaflet called Diabetic Neuropathy for more details.
+- About half of patients also have distal neuropathy, meaning that sensation in the nerves of the lower legs and feet may be separately affected by this condition (which is the most common form of diabetic neuropathy).
+Learn more about diabetic neuropathy.

-Symptoms generally begin on one side then spread to the other in a stepwise progression.
+Symptoms generally begin on one side and then spread to the other in a stepwise progression.
 The condition may come on quickly or more slowly and usually remains asymmetrical (ie the two sides of the body are unequally affected) throughout its course.
-About half of patients also have distal symmetrical polyneuropathy, so that the sensation in their feet and toes is also affected.
+About half of patients also have distal symmetrical polyneuropathy, which means the sensation in their feet and toes on both sides is also affected.

-The condition tends to last several months but can last up to three years.
-Over this time it usually recovers, although not always completely.
+The condition tends to go on for several months but can last up to three years.
+By the end of this time it usually recovers, although not always completely.
 During its course it may be severe enough to necessitate wheelchair use.

 Pain subsides well before the muscular strength improves.
 This may take months and mild-to-moderate weakness may continue indefinitely.
 Some patients also develop associated pain or weakness in the arms, chest and upper back.